dpobel/damien.pobel.fr/src/github/profile.txt

-Hi, I'm Damien and this my personal Github profile.
+Hi, I'm Damien and this is my personal Github profile.
 You can also find me on [Twitter](https://twitter.com/dpobel), [Linkedin](https://www.linkedin.com/in/dpobel/).
 I have a website as well with [a blog](https://damien.pobel.fr/posts/) (mostly in French) and [my